Palantir.net's Guide to Digital Governance: URL Naming Conventions

 A logical progression from website organization is defining a naming convention for URL paths.
 URL paths should follow a consistent naming convention throughout all of your websites.
 Only under exceptional circumstances should a URL path name deviate from an established naming convention for a website.

 Best practices for URL path naming conventions recommend consistency in how sections, sub-sections, pages, and sub-pages are written.
-For most websites, I recommend URL paths follow the general naming convention below.
+For most websites, we recommend URL paths follow the general naming convention below.

 This basic structure gives users an idea of where they are in the site’s hierarchy of pages.
 This can be especially important considering the volume of traffic that enters the site from web searches that will bypass the homepage and take visitors directly into deeper pages in the site.
 It’s also a good practice for improving the SEO value of your site’s pages, as it provides more specific context for the content of the page.